 The USDA and WIC programs state that “mothers are strongly encouraged to breastfeed their infants unless there is a medical reason not to.”
-Ultimately the decision is made by the parents, but parents should strongly consider breastfeeding as a very health-conscious option.
+Ultimately the decision to breastfeed versus bottle-feed is made by the parents, but parents should strongly consider breastfeeding as a very health-conscious option.
 Because there are many health and relational benefits of breastfeeding, it is strongly suggested by all medical communities.

 The American Pregnancy Association recommends breastfeeding for most families.
 If you have questions about breastfeeding, are struggling with your breastfeeding relationship or are not sure what is really best for your baby, please don’t hesitate to contact a lactation consultant.